 5. Land Rover

-Not only does the Land Rover USA website have a beautiful and captivating hero image – it has four (and one of them is a kickass video!).
+Not only does the Land Rover USA website have a beautiful and captivating hero image to greet the visitor when they first hit the site, it does a great job of filtering traffic based on which product they're most interested in.

 The colors in their images are what pull you in, and they opt to keep the rest of their site pretty clean and simple.
 The grid style really works here because it allows for optimal white space to separate their vehicle details and specs.